atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 ‘I ready use of those cursed weapons
 M;
-; : “of destrudlion that 1 must impute the“
+; : of destrudlion that 1 must impute the
-“of my fen. — Tell me, " — conti!
+of my fen. — Tell me, " — conti!
 !
-he,, turning to his wife, have “you seen my poor boy ?"
+he,, turning to his wife, have you seen my poor boy ?"
 \
-I “Lord!
+I Lord!
 Mr. Selby !"
-Said she, “what
+Said she, what
 2:
-I “a question?
+I a question?
 Can you shppofe I should
 I
-I, go to shch a place as Newgate to see ' “him?
-No — since he has brought him I ^ i “self there, he must be content to stay i ‘‘ till he can get out."
+I, go to shch a place as Newgate to see ' him?
+No — since he has brought him I ^ i self there, he must be content to stay i ‘‘ till he can get out."
 !
 s